V1EngineeringInc/V1EngineeringInc-Docs/docs/learn/faq.md

 Spindles - You can add any tool that fits.
 A spindle costs more, needs firmware edits, adds mass (slows down the machine), and are notoriously sketchy in terms of electrical noise.
 You are adding a lot of complexity for the one added benefit of not as loud as a router.
 All shop vacs are far more loud than a router, if you have fancy dust collection surely you hava a spare free trim router to use.
 On top of all that the power tends to be less than that of a trim router.

+CAM Software - Anything that makes Gcode will probabaly work.
+Most people here have used ESTLCAM at least once.
+Estlcam is extremly simple to get working gcode from.
+If a user says they do not understand it....FusionCAM is not the answer to that.
+Getting started with ESTLCAM is great so we can all help troubleshoot if needed with the posted code or a screenshot.
+If they want to try something else, that is fine but support is extremely difficult with any other software do to the spread out nature of all the settings.
+Other software is not discouraged, just discouraged for the new user.

 If you do not agree with anything feel free to start a forum thread and add @vicious1 to bring me into the conversation.
 If you want to add to this please use the edit/pencil icon at the top of the page or start a forum topic and @ me.